amandacndido/CroctChallenge/Product-Challenge_Croct.md

-**Scenario: Searching for the user's account with invalid information
+>**Scenario: Searching for the user's account with invalid information**
 > Given that I click the *Forgot password?* button
 >
-> And I see the _"Find your account: Insert your email or username" section
+> When I see the _"Find your account: Insert your email:" section
 >
 > And I insert not valid information
 >
-> Then I should see a notification saying "Email or username not found.
+> Then I should see a notification saying "Email not found.
 Check your informations and insert it again"

-**Scenario: Changing to a new password with two-step verification activated (e-mail)
+>**Scenario: Changing to a new password with two-step verification activated **
-> Given that I activated the *two-step verification* option in my account
+> Given that the *two-step verification* option in my account is activated
 >
 > And I click the button "Forgot password?"
 >
-> When I see a section saying: "Insert your phone number or email in order to receive a code"
+> When I see a section saying: "Insert your email in order to receive a code"
 >
 > And I insert a valid email
 >
 > Then I should see a notification saying "Insert the code sent to your email"

-**Scenario: Changing to a new password with two-step verification activated (phone number)
-> Given that the *two-step verification* option in my account is activated
+>**Scenario: Inserting a wrong code in the two-step verification**
+> Given that I see the notification saying "Insert the code sent to your email"
 >
-> And I click the "Forgot password?" button
->
-> When I see a section saying: "Insert your phone number or email in order to receive a code"
->
-> And I insert a valid phone number
->
-> Then I should see a notification saying "Insert the code sent to your phone"

-**Scenario: Inserting a wrong code in the two-step verification (email)
-> Given that the *two-step verification* option in my account is activated
->
-> And I click the "Forgot password?" button
->
-> When I see a section saying: "Insert your phone number or email in order to receive a code"
->
-> And I insert a valid phone email
->
-> And I see a notification saying "Insert the code sent to your email"
->
 > When I insert the wrong verification code
 >
-> Then I should see a notification saying "The  inserted code is incorrect.
-Send a new code?"
+> Then I should see a notification saying "The  inserted code is incorrect. `Send a new code?`"

-**Scenario: Inserting a wrong code in the two-step verification (phone number)
+>**Scenario: Inserting the right code in the two-step verification**
-> Given that the *two-step verification* option in my account is activated
+> Given that I see the notification saying "Insert the code sent to your email"
 >
-> And I click the "Forgot password?" button
+> When I insert the right verification code
 >
-> When I see a section saying: "Insert your phone number or email in order to receive a code"
+> And I see a notification saying "Insert your new password"
 >
-> And I insert a valid phone number
+> And I click to "Save"
 >
-> And I see a notification saying "Insert the code sent to your phone number"
->
-> When I insert the wrong verification code
->
-> Then I should see a notification saying "The  inserted code is incorrect.
-Send a new code?"
+> Then  Then I should see a notification saying "Your password has been changed"

-**Scenario: Insertin the right code in the two-step verification
-> Given that the *two-step verification* option in my account is activated
->
-> And I click the "Forgot password?" button
->
-> When I see a section saying: "Insert your phone number or email in order to receive a code"
->
-> And I insert a valid phone number/ email
->
-> And I see a notification saying "Insert the code sent to your phone"
->
-> When I insert the rigt verification code
->
-> Then I should see a section saying "Insert your new password"

 ## Sign up

-**Scenario: Accessing Terms of service
+>**Scenario: Accessing Terms of service**
 > Given that I am in the Sign up screen
 >
 > And I insert all necessary information
 >
-> And I click the "Terms of services" section on the sign up screen
+> When I click the "Terms of services" section on the sign up screen
 >
 > Then I should see a popup notification that contains all Terms of service

-**Scenario: Accessing Privacy policy
+>**Scenario: Accessing Privacy policy**
-> Given that I want to acces the Privacy policy
+> Given that I am in the Sign up screen
 >
-> And I click the "Privacy policy" section on the sign up screen
+> And I insert all necessary information
 >
+> When I click the "Privacy policy" section on the sign up screen
+>
-> Then I should be redirectioned to a new page that contain all Privacy policy details
+> Then I should see a popup notification that contains all Privacy policy details

-**Scenario: Succesfuly creating an account
+>**Scenario: Succesfuly creating an account**
 > Given that I insert valid information in the sign up screen
 >
 > And I select the "I agree to the Terms of Service and Privacy Policy" checkbox